evamcconville/bc17-w5-d4-hackathon-rest-api-postgres-personal/README.txt

 ## How to set up this eggy program:

-# Close all terminals
 # In a new teminal execute
 -'npm install'

 ## How to run this eggy program:
 # Close all terminals
 # In a new terminal execute
 -'npm run egg'

-# To reset database and seed database
+## How to reset database and seed database
-- npm reset database
+# In a new teminal execute
+-'npm run reset-database'

 ## Database information